2389-research/translator/README.md

      • Addresses all identified issues with precision
      • Implements specific suggestions for improvement
      • Refines the translation to read as if originally written in the target language
+6. **Log Generation**: Creates a detailed log file with all translation steps:
+   - Saved as a JSON file next to the translated file (filename.language.ext.log)
+   - Contains all prompts, responses, and metadata from each step of the process
+   - Useful for debugging, improving prompts, or learning from the translation

 ## Supported Languages